 - 6.1 The service will involve all educators, families and children in regular discussions about medical conditions and general health and wellbeing throughout our curriculum. - 6.2 A copy of the Medical Conditions Policy must be available to all educators at the service.
-The policy must also be available to parents of children enrolled at the service, and a copy provided on enrolment for children who have medical conditions. - 6.3 Educators, with the Nominated Supervisor, are responsible for raising any concerns with a child's parents about any medical condition known to the service, or any suspected medical condition that arises. - 6.4 Any child enrolled at the service with anaphylaxis, allergies, diagnosed asthma or required medication will not be able to attend the service without medication prescribed by their medical practitioner.
-Families are required to provide this information on the Enrolment Form as outlined below and are responsible for updating the service on any new medication, ceasing of medication, or any changes to their child's prescription. - 6.5 Families are required to provide information about their child's health care needs, allergies, medical conditions and medication on the Enrolment Form and are responsible for updating the service about of these things. - 6.6 Information sharing between the family, the service and medical professionals is essential to provide consistent and appropriate care and support for all children with medical conditions. - 6.7 All educators and volunteers at the service must follow a child's Medical Management Plan in the event of an incident related to a child's specific health care need, allergy or medical condition. - 6.8 The service will adhere to privacy and confidentiality procedures when dealing with individual health needs.
+The policy must also be available to families of children enrolled at the service, and a copy provided on enrolment for families of children who have medical conditions. - 6.3 Educators, with the Nominated Supervisor, are responsible for raising any concerns with a child's family about any medical condition known to the service, or any suspected medical condition that arises. - 6.4 Any child enrolled at the service with anaphylaxis, allergies, diagnosed asthma or required medication will not be able to attend the service without medication prescribed by their medical practitioner.
+Families are required to provide this information on the Enrolment Form as outlined below and are responsible for updating the service on any new medication, ceasing of medication, or any changes to their child's prescription. - 6.5 Families are required to provide information about their child's health care needs, allergies, medical conditions and medication on the Enrolment Form and are responsible for updating the service about of these things. - 6.6 Information sharing between the family, the service and medical professionals is essential to provide consistent and appropriate care and support for all children with medical conditions. - 6.7 All staff and volunteers at the service must read, sign and follow a child's Medical Management Plan. - 6.8 In the event of an incident related to a child's specific health care need, allergy or medical condition all educators (other than trainees) are trained in first aid, anaphylaxis and asthma. - 6.9 The service will adhere to privacy and confidentiality procedures when dealing with individual health needs. - 6.10 We do not permit self-administration of medication under any circumstances, refer to our Administration of Medication policy for further information.